Crafts to Make in Honor of Juneteenth

 Juneteenth Proclamation Jubilation

 Juneteenth marks the official date that the news of the Emancipation Proclamation reached Galveston, Texas: Honor the historical document by recreating it.
-This DIY project from Crayola shows you how to take a regular piece of paper and turn it into an antique-looking document straight out of the late 1800s.
-As you recreate it, discuss what the document means and why it is so important to remember and celebrate it each year on Juneteenth.
+This DIY project from Crayola shows kids how to take a regular piece of paper and turn it into an antique-looking document straight out of the late 1800s.
+As they recreate it, discuss what the document means and why it is so important to remember and celebrate it each year on Juneteenth.

 This cool STEM craft project for families is a surefire conversation starter and imagination stretcher.
 Watch out, you never know who'll get zapped next!